SirPepe/ornament/Readme.md

 - Rejecting invalid types on the IDL setter (as opposed to converting types from content to IDL attributes which, like all of HTML, never throws an error)
 - Connecting IDL and content attributes with different names (like how the content attribute `class` maps to the IDL attribute `className`)
 - Fine-tuning the synchronization behavior depending on circumstances (see the interaction between the `value` content and IDL attributes on `<input>`)
+- Remembering to execute side effects (like updating Shadow DOM) when any IDL and/or content attribute changes

-This is all very annoying to write by hand, but because the above behavior is more or less the same for all attributes, it is possible to to simplify the syntax quite a bit:
+This is all *very* annoying to write by hand, but because the above behavior is more or less the same for all attributes, it is possible to to simplify the syntax quite a bit: